(The Coming Destruction)

 The Germans were also very strong into training their youth to be Nazi soldiers and workers, up to and including the instruction of the more nationally dedicated of the children to become future leaders.
 As stated earlier, if begun early, a person can be taught to be other than their natural inclination would have them to be.

 We tend to assume everyone in a given organization (or of a certain race) is like all others of that organization.
 And unfortunately this concept is all too warranted due to social conditioning.
 However, such is not always the case.
-The Germans for instance had many notable examples of their own people risking their life to save the lives of those deemed enemies of the state.
+The Germans for instance had many notable examples of their own people risking their life to save the lives of those deemed enemy of the state.
 And when we consider that we made great inroads into the war, and technology in general, due to Germans who escaped to our country, it should be clear that we can't judge a book by its cover as the saying goes.
 Generalities are too easy to make, and all too easy to be wrong.

 When a people or a nation classifies another group as less than themselves it opens the door to persecution of that dehumanized group.
 We see this in the Nazi regime, and we can see this in our own country.
 There was a time in the early years of this nation when anyone who didn't fit a certain criteria was considered a witch, and was burned at the stake.
 The concept was that if the person so cremated was in fact a witch, they wouldn't burn.
 And if the person did burn, then oh well, they the judges made a mistake in judgement.

 For a long period of time the American Indians were dehumanized and there was no law (enforced) against killing an Indian.
-One of our presidents even went so far as to say the only good Indian was a dead Indian.
+One of our leaders even went so far as to say the only good Indian was a dead Indian.

 During the Civil War families were so divided in their opinions, and so adamant in their beliefs, that if another member of the family disagreed with them, they could well be shot.

 In this country, and in the church, those we don't like we call a "cult."
 In fact this title is wrong from its inception since all churches are in fact a cult.
-But in our effort to search for those we can dehumanize, we use what ever means at our disposal to do so.
+But in our search for those we can dehumanize, we use what ever means at our disposal to do so.

 ["Dominate - To have a commanding influence over; to be the most conspicuous person or thing."]